 “The main financial goal that I have for myself is to be debt-free ten years after I graduate veterinary school.
 This is a goal that sets the bar extremely high, but I believe that I have the knowledge and support system to be able to achieve it.
 I want to do this to help my parents, my career, and my mental health.”

 Achieving the freedom of financial independence may sound unattainable.
 However, if you begin to save and invest early in your life, it can be possible.
 You will want to utilize a retirement account, such as a 401(k) or a Roth IRA (Individual Retirement Account).
 This goal will also require a substantial amount of financial discipline, including the ability to forgo unnecessary purchases.
 Madelyn describes her goal of living life without any financial restraints:

 “Financial freedom is my ultimate goal, and this means that I will have enough wealth built up in savings, checking, stocks, and bonds, or other investments so that I do not have to worry about my finances and can live my life the way I have always dreamed.
 I can work if I want to work and retire if I want to retire or take that trip I have always dreamed about.
 There are no restraints.”

 Receiving an education and beginning a career may be your top priorities in college, but don’t forget to establish money goals as well.
-For college students, examples of financial goals include graduating debt-free, saving money for retirement, or becoming an entrepreneur.
+Examples of financial goals for students include graduating debt-free, saving money for retirement, or becoming an entrepreneur.
 As long as you have a clear goal and a solid plan, you can achieve any goal you put your mind to.

 🏫Could you use a $2,000 scholarship?
 Enter to win a 1st Financial Bank USA Financial Goals Scholarship.